CONSFIGURATOR.PROPERTY.APT

 (apt:suites-available-pinned &rest pairs)

-Where PAIRS is a list of even length of alternating Debian suite specifiers and apt pin priorities, add an apt source for the specified Debian suite and pin that suite to a given pin value (see apt_preferences(5)).
-Unapply to drop the source and unpin the suite.
+Where PAIRS is a list of even length of alternating Debian suite specifiers and apt pin priorities, request an apt source for the specified Debian suite and pin that suite to a given pin value (see apt_preferences(5)).
+Unapply to stop requesting the source and unpin the suite.

 A Debian suite specifier is either an instance of a subclass of OS:DEBIANLIKE or a list (TYPE &optional SUITE) where TYPE names a subclass of OS:DEBIANLIKE and SUITE is a string.
 For example, ‘(os:debian-stable “bullseye”).